 - Sex has forever been known to be one of the best stress relievers of all.
 Everyone has it, but there’s no harm in having more!
 Sex is incredibly healthy, mentally and physically, and having more of it will make you and your partner feel closer.
 It provides a state of well-being that will improve your life on multiple levels.
 Try Tantric sex to raise the energy up your inner "Tree of Life", rather than leaking the energy out.
 You may find a source of energy you never knew existed.

-– Coffee is essential for lots of us, and there’s no doubt that it has its benefits, but too much of it can make you agitated, depressed and unable to sleep.
+- Coffee is essential for lots of us, and there’s no doubt that coffee has its benefits, but too much of it can make you agitated, depressed and unable to sleep.
 For some people coffee seems to work with their constitution, while others others, it seems, coffee causes problems.
 For one, it raises your catecholamine levels, which is a stress hormone.
 Limit your daily intake – one to two cups, maximum – and you’re guaranteed to feel less stressed out.

 If you combine your morning cup with exercise you’ll relieve a lot of your stress as well, so make exercise part of your morning ritual to counteract coffee’s negative side effects.